Patman17/Anomaly-Detection/README.md

 ### **Challenge Summary**

 In **TCO19 Shell GameChanger Challenge**, we are presented with the opportunity to detect abnormal activity of one major production subsea system.
-This dataset will be comprised of roughly 200+ sensors (tempreature, pressure, voltage etc.) across the whole production platfrom and subsea system.
+This dataset will be comprised of roughly 200+ sensors (tempreature, pressure, flowrate etc.) across the whole production platfrom and subsea system.
 These sensors will be scaled and anonymized to protect the proprietary operations of Shell and to drive a data-focused approach rather then a business knowledge-focused one.
 In analyzing the data, we should be able to find key variables / factors that could detect and predict the onset of abnormal activity.

 ### **Dual-Model System**